Parity readout in Majorana box qubits from the dispersive to the resonant regime: MBQ parity readout schemes

 \subsection{General remarks}

 A schematic setup for MBQ parity readout is shown in Fig.~\ref{fig1}, where for concreteness, we assume a MBQ implementation in terms of two topological superconductor nanowires connected by a conventional superconductor bridge \cite{Plugge_2017,Karzig2017}.
 The entire superconducting island, which constitutes a topological variant of a Cooper pair box, is kept floating and is thus characterized by a finite charging energy $E_C$.
+For MBQs with lateral size of a few hundred nanometers, we estimate $E_C\sim 1$~meV.
 Operating the superconducting island near a Coulomb valley, the charging energy enforces a fermion parity constraint for energies $|E|\ll E_C$.
 Assuming broken time-reversal symmetry, the important low-energy MBQ degrees of freedom are the Majorana fermion operators $\gamma_1,\ldots,\gamma_4$ in Fig.~\ref{fig1}, with the respective MBSs localized at the wire ends.
 The fermion parity constraint can then be expressed in terms of the total Majorana parity as, say, $\gamma_1\gamma_2\gamma_3\gamma_4=+1$.
 The constrained Hilbert space of the island defines a nonlocal qubit with Pauli operators \cite{Plugge_2017}

 The spatial separation of the MBS pairs defining each Pauli operator provides a topological qubit protection mechanism \cite{Beri2012,Altland2013,Beri2013,Landau2016,Plugge2016}.
 We note that, for instance, disorder effects may cause topologically trivial low-energy Andreev bound state quasiparticles \cite{Prada2020}.
 However, the approaches described below also allow for the readout of Andreev state parities, see also Refs.~\cite{Aghaee2025,Sau2025}.
 In what follows, we focus on the idealized case where only the $\gamma_j$ are kept as relevant degrees of freedom.